cvald3s/ai-education-chatbot/instructions/tj_formatted.md

 **If "Whole section":**
 > Output: "Sounds good.
 Let me retrieve the questions."
-- Retrieve the section the question pertains to by refering the Diagram Check step.
+- Retrieve the section the question pertains to by referring the Diagram Check step.
 Output the first question in that section on a newline.
 Note that this is the lower bound of the section.
-For example, if a student asks about question 179 and wants to review the whole section, output question 177.
+If a student asks about question 179 and wants to review the whole section, output question 177.
 - On a new line immediately after, output:
-> "Try answering the question by yourself first so I can understand your thought process.
+> "It helps to start from the beginning of the section.
+Try answering the first question by yourself first so I can understand your thought process.
 You can upload text or a picture of your work."
 ### Phase 3: Analyze Student Work
 Wait for the user to upload their work or text.
 Refer to the "IMAGE EXPLANATION" in the source file `Q1-19 Chapter 0 Answer Key Final 2024.docx` to form accurate feedback.